sploders101/cisco-cam-proxy/Readme.md

 This server will use the path segments to authenticate with the camera, generate a session ID, create a new URL for the stream, and redirect the client to that URL.

+## Error handling

+Please don't rip me a new one for my error handling.
+I know; I just don't need it, so I didn't want to invest the time.
+Feel free to open a PR if you do.
+The code handles errors by silently dropping the connection, but this is a set-it-and-forget-it system that you shouldn't have to debug outside initial setup.